People's art gallery: Here's what our readers are creating during the pandemic

-Today, we are sharing the second week of submissions readers sent to Your Time for our People’s Art Gallery and page, along with their artist’s statement.
+Today, we are sharing the third week of submissions readers sent to Your Time for our People’s Art Gallery, along with their artist’s statement.

 We would love to see, and read and hear what our readers are creating during the pandemic lockdown.